aiida-vasp/aiida-vasp/docs/source/concepts/potentials.rst

    * AiiDA-VASP stores a unique hash for each file.
 This can help users navigate when different potentials have very similar looking headers, but do in fact contain a different potential.
    * POTCAR files uploaded to the database cannot be modified accidentally, thus it is recorded unambiguously, which file was used for which execution of each run.
-   * Storing the file's contents rather than a link prevents accidentially breaking the link by moving the file away (or renaming it).
+   * Storing the file's contents rather than a link prevents accidentally breaking the link by moving the file away (or renaming it).

 How to import a set of POTCAR files?
 ------------------------------------